Gizra/circuitauction-docs/consignment/how-to-create-a-consignment.md

 # How to create a consignment?

-Best practice is to create a consignment from the consignor \(client\) page.
+The best practice is to create a consignment from the consignor \(client\) page.

 1. Go to the consignor page (See [how to find a client](../client/how-to-find-an-existing-client.md)).
 2. Click on `+create consignment`